-The 2016 AIME I was held on March 3, 2016.
-2,855 students from US and Canadian schools participated in this contest.
-The AIME is taken by students who achieved a score in the top 5% (approximately) on the AMC 12, and students who achieve a score of 120 or more (approximately the top 2.5%) on the AMC 10.
-We have 36 students this year who are qualified to take the AIME through the AMC 10 and the AMC 12.
-Read more at: 2016 AIME Qualifiers Announced — 36 Students Qualified for AIME
+The 2018 AIME I was held on March 6, 2018.
+2,458 students from US and Canadian schools participated in this contest.
+The AIME is taken by students who achieved a score in the top 5% (approximately) on the AMC 12, and students who achieve a score in the top 2.5% (approximately) on the AMC 10.
+We have 62 students this year who are qualified to take the AIME through the AMC 10 and the AMC 12.

-This contest leads to the USAJMO, USAMO, MOSP (Mathematical Olympiad Summer Program) and the selection of the USA team sent to the International Mathematical Olympiad (IMO), the premier international high school level problem solving contest.
-This year the IMO will be held in Hong Kong, July 6–16, 2016.
+This contest leads to the USAJMO, USAMO, MOSP (Mathematical Olympiad Summer Program) and the selection of the USA team sent to the 59th International Mathematical Olympiad (IMO), the premier international high school level problem solving contest.
+This year the IMO will be held in Cluj-Napoca – Romania, 3 – 14 July 2018.

 The AIME provides the exceptional students who are invited to take it with yet another opportunity to challenge their mathematical abilities.
 Like all examinations, it is a means towards furthering mathematical development and interest.
 The real value of the examination is in the learning that can come from the preparation beforehand and from further thought and discussion of the solutions.

-The 2016 AIME I Problems and Answers have been posted below.
-You can click the following to download them:
+The 2018 AIME I Problems and Answers have been posted below.

 More details can be found at: